Dreamink-SNPP/dreamink-desktop/README.md

 > Open-source web application for dramatic structure management in audiovisual works

+> [!IMPORTANT]
+> **This is the desktop/PWA version of Dreamink.** This repository contains the offline-capable desktop application with Progressive Web App features.
+For the standard web application version, see [dreamink-project](https://github.com/Dreamink-SNPP/dreamink-project).

 Dreamink is a web application designed to help screenwriters organize and structure their audiovisual works before writing the literary script.
 It provides comprehensive tools for managing dramatic structure using a three-tier hierarchy (Acts, Sequences, Scenes) with a Kanban-style interface, along with character profiles, locations, and idea management.

 ## Features